HeEntong/heentong.github.io/index.md

 layout: homepage
 ---

 I am Entong He.
-I am a year-4 undergraduate student at the University of Hong Kong (HKU) pursuing a bachelor's degree in engineering with a major in computer science.
+I am a year-4 undergraduate student at The University of Hong Kong (HKU) pursuing a bachelor's degree in engineering with a major in computer science.

 ## (Research) Interests